Skip to main content

 Avoiding Use of This Setting

 We strongly recommend not using this setting.
-Use of known insecure and weak ciphers is dangerous because an uninformed user of your site might think that they are using secure encryption when they are actually using encryption that is known to be broken.
+Use of known insecure and weak ciphers is dangerous because users can mistakenly assume the connection is strongly encrypted.

-Use of these settings will make your site ineligible for our HIPAA BAA program and most likely other compliance initiatives.
+Use of these settings will make your site ineligible for our HIPAA BAA program.

 The best way to avoid the need for these settings is to ask all your clients, vendors, or counterparties to upgrade to the latest version of any app they are using.